Princess Albertina Frederica of Baden-Durlach

-Princess Margravine Albertina Frederica of Baden-Durlach (3 July 1682 – 22 December 1755) was a German princess.
-She was the daughter of Frederick VII, Margrave of Baden-Durlach and his wife Duchess Augusta Marie of Holstein-Gottorp.
+Princess Margravine Albertina Frederica of Baden-Durlach (3 July 1682 – 22 December 1755) was a German princess, a daughter of Frederick VII, Margrave of Baden-Durlach and his wife Duchess Augusta Marie of Holstein-Gottorp.
 She married Christian August of Holstein-Gottorp, Prince of Eutin.

 Biography

 On 2 September 1704, she married Christian August of Holstein-Gottorp, Prince of Eutin.

 In 1726, her husband died, and her eldest son became monarch.
-One year later, he died childless and her youngest son, Adolf Frederick, ascended the throne.
-Adolf Frederick was a minor, but was allowed to govern "with his mother's support" and guidance.
+One year later, he died childless, and her second son Adolf Frederick ascended the throne.
+Adolf Frederick was a minor but was allowed to govern "with his mother's support" and guidance.
 She also gave him her estates Stendorf, Mönch-Neversdorf and Lenzahn to provide him with an income.

-Through her paternal grandmother, Countess Palatine Christina Magdalena of Zweibrücken, a sister of King Charles X of Sweden, Albertina Frederica descended from the Swedish royal house, which is why her son in 1743 could be elected as the heir to the Swedish throne.
+Through her paternal grandmother, Countess Palatine Christina Magdalena of Zweibrücken, a sister of King Charles X of Sweden, Albertina Frederica descended from the Swedish royal house, which is why her son could be elected as the heir to the Swedish throne in 1743.

 Issue

+She and Christian August had ten children of which eight survived to adulthood: